The Hong Kong Polytechnic University

 Library

 As the learning hub of the University, the Pao Yue-kong Library offers a dynamic learning environment with a multitude of resources and spaces for students in all disciplines at PolyU.
-With a collection exceeding 6.26 million items, students can access a wide variety of books, course readings, as well as journals, videos and audio resources in both print and digital formats for university and self-learning.
+With a collection exceeding 9.39 million items, students can access a wide variety of electronic resources via Library website, including e-books, e-journals, course readings, print and e-newspapers as well as multimedia and self-directed learning resources.
 Borrowing and returning of Library books, audio-visual materials, digital equipment, and notebooks can be done via self-check stations and kiosks.
 Students can make use of the facilities at the Library’s i-Space and Studios to learn and create knowledge, and bring emerging technologies to their disciplinary work.
 To foster a learning community for academic excellence, the new 6/F, an extension of the Library building, provides modern learning spaces and facilities for group learning and individual study.

 Sports Facilities